SPIEDR offers 3 types of Fire Service Trailers

 Type 3 protects +/- 15 homes

 A Fire Service Trailer means all of your equipment is organized and ready to go!

 SPIEDR sprinkler trailers feature a warehouse design that allows the crew members to inventory all equipment.
 A crew member can create a “shopping list” of the equipment required for protection of a specific structure and have easy access to what is required.
 This information is found on a completed Structure site prescription form or Assessment form.
 The crew members can then back up their pick-up trucks and fill their order accordingly.

 Crew members can even walk the aisles of the trailer and have a full visual perspective of all the equipment contained within.
 All containers and bins are open topped and accessible as well from the front with drop out doors.
 The aisle width is intentionally oversized to allow equipment to be picked without hitting opposite side shelving.
 This also permits crew members to walk around or within space without bumping into each other.

-An important feature to a SPIEDR trailer is that the structure protection equipment, pumps, and sprinklers can be broken up and deployed to different identified interface priority areas at the same time.
+An important feature to a SPIEDR trailer is that the structure protection equipment, pumps, and fire fighting sprinklers can be broken up and deployed to different identified interface priority areas at the same time.
 That means you can use what you need when and where you need it to maximize your fire suppression efforts!

 Learn more about Fire Service Trailers from SPIEDR:

 - It can be towed by any full size pickup truck